bala1868/Bookstore/README.md

-Project Overview
-This is a Spring Boot-based Book Store Management System that allows users to:

-View available books
+📘 Bookstore Web Application – Spring Boot Project
+📌 Overview:
+The Bookstore project is a full-stack web application built using Spring Boot.
+It allows users to add, view, edit, and manage books in a digital catalog.
+The app is designed with a simple, user-friendly interface powered by Thymeleaf templates, and uses Spring MVC architecture.

+🚀 Features:
-Add new books to the store
+✅ Add new books with details like name, author, and price

+📋 View all books in a list (book catalog)

-Edit existing book details
+✏️ Edit or update book details

-Delete books

-Maintain a personal "My Books" list

-Remove books from their personal list
+🗑️ Delete books from the catalog

-Technical Stack
-Backend: Spring Boot (Web, Data JPA)

-Database: (Configured via Spring Data JPA - typically H2 or MySQL)

-Frontend: Thymeleaf templates for server-side rendering

-Build Tool: Maven (implied by Spring Boot structure)

-Key Features
-Book Management:

-CRUD operations for books

-Separate entity and repository for books

-Service layer for business logic

-Personal Book Lists:

-Users can save books to their personal list
+📚 Add books to a personal "My Book List" collection

-Dedicated entity and repository for personal books

-Ability to remove books from personal list

-MVC Architecture:

-Clear separation of concerns (Controller-Service-Repository)

-Model binding for form handling

-RESTful routing structure
+🏠 Home page with navigation to all features

+🧪 Unit test setup (via BookstoreApplicationTests)